alexeyza/startup-programming/milestone 2 - release candidate.md

 You are required to provide in your project page (on GitHub) a link to your live application (App-Engine website or a download link to an Android apk file).
 In addition provide instructions on how to use your application and how to install it (if installation is needed).

-**Important note:** Full grading for Milestone 2 (25 points) will be given for teams that are successfully:
+**Important note:** Full grading for Milestone 2 (25 points) will be given for teams that successfully:

-1. Focus on the primary use case and take into account our feedback (will be sent by email for every team).
+1. Focus on the primary use case and take into account our feedback from milestone 1 or earlier.
 2. Follow the project plan while adapting dynamically.
 3. Continuously work throughout the semester.
 4. Demonstrate an interesting, self contained, useful and live application.